13 picks

 Black Sheep Coal-Fired Pizza

 The coal oven gets a char on the crust that wood ovens cannot quite reach.
 The Italian sausage with roasted red peppers is the move.
-The North Loop room is the original.
-Eat Street and St. Paul are equally good.
+The North Loop room is the original; the Eat Street location closed in 2024 and the St. Paul one earlier.

 Punch Pizza